wdi-sg/gitbook-2018/02-js/js-dom-events/readme.md

 //check if an item has a class (returns true or false) item.classList.contains('my-new-class');
 ```
+---

+### Pairing Exercise (15 minutes)

+* Open up your browser and go to the MDN Website.
+* Repeat all of the exercies up to this point in the console.

+---

 ##Events

+* Events are a fundamentally different way to think about the design of our programs.

+* Order of execution is now non-linear- It depends upon the actions of the user.

-Now that we know how to select DOM elements, we can attach events to them:
+Now that we know how to select DOM elements, we can **attach** events to them:

 - Common Events:
 	- change